Key Takeaways

 - Making an appointment

-When youβre done with the list, imagine you are the user and perform each action on your list.
+Or any other task within the competitive landscape that applies to your business.
+When you’re done with the list, imagine you are the user and perform each action on your list.

-π‘ Pro Tip
+💡 Pro Tip

-Looking at the data and user feedback youβve collected, itβs time to name the strengths and weaknesses of your competitors and yours as well.
+Looking at the data and user feedback you’ve collected, it’s time to name the strengths and weaknesses of your competitors and yours as well.
 A SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) is perfect for this.
-Ask yourself questions such as: What business value does your competition bring?
-How was your user experience using their website?
-Are the user journeys effective?
+It breaks down internal and external factors that impact your UX and business performance, helping you make targeted improvements.

 During the analysis, you will surely stumble upon something your competitor does differently.
 Do not feel the urge to replicate each feature straight away.
-Just because your competitor has something you donβt, it doesnβt mean it is the best approach.
+Just because your competitor has something you don’t, it doesn’t mean it is the best approach.
 Sometimes, however, you might not be sure.
 If such a situation occurs and you are not sure what to do, read below how you can resolve it using one of the UXtweak tools.

 5. Define actionable next steps